kshedden/case_studies/methods/multilevel-regression.md

 identically distributed (iid) draws from a Gaussian distribution with mean zero, and covariance $\Psi$ to be estimated from the data.
-The requirement that the mean is zero is simply for the model to be identified, since we always include an intercept ($\alpha$) and non-random coefficient $\beta$ for $x$ in the model.
+The requirement that the mean is zero is simply for the model to be identified, since we always include an intercept ($\alpha$) and non-random coefficient vector for $x$ ($\beta$) in the model.

-When estimating such a "random effects" model, we marginalize out the random effects, leaving behing a model that only includes low-dimensional fixed effects $\alpha$ and
+When estimating such a model, we marginalize out the random effects, leaving behing a model that only includes low-dimensional fixed effects $\alpha$ and
 $\beta$, which do not depend on $i$, and the "structural variance parameters" $\Psi$ and $\sigma^2$ where $\sigma^2$ is the residual variance.
 These parameters can be estimated using